lightward/mechanic-tasks/docs/email-a-mechanic-order-status-request/README.md

 Emails can repeat if a webhook is delivered again or the task is rerun.
 Check the request ID when handling duplicates.
 No email is sent from task previews.
 Files are not supported in this pilot.

+If the form includes an order item picker, the email includes verified purchased-item names, variants, and quantities as well as the selected IDs.

 ## Installing this task